 I, Robot by Isaac Asimov (1950)

-It’s almost impossible to overstate how important Isaac Asimov’s work overall and specifically I, Robot are in the modern robot canon, not just in other books but across all of science fiction.
+It’s almost impossible to overstate how important Isaac Asimov’s work is overall.
 Ideas he coined in these stories, like the Three Laws of Robotics and the so-called “positronic brain,” have formed entire subcultural collections around themselves by now.
 Asimov was a prolific, multi-genre shapeshifter, taking the career arc of someone like H.G.
 Wells a generation prior and multiplying Wells’s already prolific output by a factor of five or more.
 The stories in I, Robot run the full gamut from sympathetic and humanlike robots to fully rebellious and violent ones.
 After establishing his own Three Laws of Robotics, he posits that a group of robots could, like humans, interpret the laws in ways that excuse their escalating actions.
 And he offers situations where the laws are mixed up in programming, with not just concrete consequences but imagined social consequences in the perception of all robotkind.

 City by Clifford D. Simak (1952)